dtmcmath/scam-go/README.md

 # SCAM, A Schemelike Computational Algorithm Machine

-The goal of this project is to implement, in Go, enough of a Scheme interpreter to get through the examples in
-[_The Little Schemer_ (4th edition)](https://mitpress.mit.edu/books/little-schemer)
-by Daniel Friedman and Matthias Felleisen.
+The goal of this project has been to implement, in Go, enough of a Scheme interpreter to get through the examples in [_The Little Schemer_ (4th edition)](https://mitpress.mit.edu/books/little-schemer) by Daniel Friedman and Matthias Felleisen.
 Helpfully, [all the examples from the book](https://github.com/pkrumins/the-little-schemer) are available, so that will become a test suite.
 Thanks, Peter Krumins.

+This goal was accomplished around rev. c37065c.

 ## Motivation